beatrice-occhiena/FaultResilient_SNNs_inRust/README.md

   current: usize,
 }
 ```
 `Step` is defined as an enum.
-Each element contains a struct composed by the variables that are required at that step.
+Each element includes a structure with the necessary variables for that particular step.
-Each step is associated with a method that defines the container that is displayed.
+Each step is associated with a method that defines the widgets to be displayed.

-The following objects of the crate has been used: `text`, `text_input`, `radio`, `checkbox`, `image`.
+These are the objects used to create the widgets that are displayed in the interface: `text`, `text_input`, `radio`, `checkbox`, `image`.

 ## Resilience analysis